fnl/bootstrap/README.rst

 * APR_ the Apache Portable Runtime library\* (Apache 2)
 * Bison_ the GNU LARL(1) parser generator\* (GPL 3)
-* CII_ a collection of data structures, threading, and memory management code from "C Interfaces and Implementations" by D. R. Hanson\* (MIT L)
+* CII_ data structure, threading, and memory management code from "C Interfaces and Implementations"\* (MIT L)
 * Check_ an alternate unit test library to the GLib (LGPL 2)
 * cURL_ library to connect and communicate with servers (MIT L)
 * Flex_ a fast lexical scanner/tokenizer generator\* (BSD L)